mj1618/icfp2017-teamscalaface/README.md

 force tail recursion to protect against regular recursion

+# Design 3 - Todo (weighted stats on future selection)

+Basically on setup predict if futures will succeed based on likelihood of claims to fail on a map.
+Use basic stats/magic numbers to let predictor work out claim failure rate as a percentage
+Inputs:
+ * Rivers / Players - higher should increase claim success
+ * Mines - higher should increase claim success

+Output: claimSucessRate = A * (Rivers/Players) + B * Mines + c
+A, B are likely to be positive

+Probably as a Double, e.g. 0.8 means 80% of claims will succeed

+if claimSuccessRate > 0.5 (or some other arbitrary success rate?) we should turn on futures?

 # Design Thoughts 2 - Implemented
 At the moment we are getting all the futures then going for mines